hadley/adv-r/Expressions.md

 ## Creating a function

 There's one function call that's so special it's worth devoting a little extra attention to: the `function` function that creates functions.

-This is another place we'll see pairlists (the object type that predated lists in R's history).
+This is one place we'll see pairlists (the object type that predated lists in R's history).
 The arguments of a function are stored as a pairlist: for our purposes we can treat a pairlist like a list, but we need to remember to cast arguments with `as.pairlist()`.

 ```R
 str(quote(function(x, y = 1) x + y)[[2]])
 ````

 Building up a function by hand is also useful when you can't use a closure because you don't know in advance what the arguments will be.
-We'll use `pryr::make_function` to build up a function from its component pieces: an argument list, a quoted body (the code to run) and the environment in which it is defined (which defaults to the current environment):
+We'll use `pryr::make_function` to build up a function from its component pieces: an argument list, a quoted body (the code to run) and the environment in which it is defined (which defaults to the.current environment).
+The function itself is fairly simple: it creates a call to `function` with the args and body as arguments, and then evaluates that in the correct environment so that the function has the right scope;

-It's

 ```R
 make_function <- function(args, body, env = parent.frame()) {